jamesohortle/UnicodeHover/README.md

 - Recognizes Unicode escape sequences in Python, JavaScript (TypeScript) and (La)TeX files.
 - Renders a glyph of the character using a system font (see [Requirements](#requirements)).
 - Provides a one-line description of the character in English.
-- Provides a link to the [Unicode Table](https://unicode-table.com) page for the character for further information.
+- Provides a link to the [Unicode Table](https://unicode-table.com) page (no affiliation) for the character for further information.

 ## Requirements